microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/04_Multimodal_Interfaces.md

 ```

 Copy the new HTML, navigate back to **Visual Studio Code** and replace the old html with the new one.
 Notice any differences?
 Feel free to adjust the code template according to the final design you wish to achieve.

+5. Navigate back to the chat playground and generate a product catalog of the Contoso Outdoor company, using the following prompt:

+`` Generate a product catalog of the Contoso Outdoor company based on the image``

+6. Copy the catalog generated.

+## Real time-audio interactions

+By integrating the ``gpt-4o-realtime-preview `` model, users can interact with the website using voice commands, making the shopping experience more engaging and accessible.

+1. Navigate to the **Real-time audio playground** and set the deployment to ``gpt-4o-realtime-preview``

+2. Update the model instructions with products of the Contoso Outdoor Company by **pasting** the product catalog you just copied into the **Give the model instructions and context box**

+3. Interact with the model by clicking on the **start listening** button, ask the model questions on the different products and recommendations:

+`` What jacket can I buy for the winter``

+`` Suggest a tent I can use to go hiking``

+`` What about a tent I can use for the winter?``

 ## Next Steps